 Non-Florida Resident Disney Pass Prices

 The most prestigious, and most expensive, Disney World annual pass price will jump sharply.
-The Disney Premier Passport, which allows admission to both Disneyland parks and all four Walt Disney World theme parks, will cost $2,099, up $150 from the current $1,949.
+The Disney Premier Passport, which allows admission to both Disneyland parks and all four Walt Disney World theme parks, will cost $2,199, up $100 since June 2019.

 Water Park Annual Passes cost the same, whether you are a Florida resident or not.
-Those passes will increase by $9, from $130 to $139.
+Those passes increased to $139 last year and have not changed since June 2019.

 Florida Resident Annual Pass Prices